-The positioning of a destination in the category of sustainable in the tourism market is only possible once it has considered its options and opportunities, and also assessed their potential weaknesses and risks.
+A destination willing to become sustainable can only position itself as such in the market after considering all its options.
 The right combination of resources, support services and high-quality products must be present or developed in a timely manner.
 It is advisable that the strategic planning to be developed (after the assessment of the starting point of the destination) includes the fundamental challenges in terms of environmental and social sustainability, the identification and proposal of strategic decisions, and a set of tourism policies to be followed in key areas of the destination.

-Finally, the sustainable strategy of Destination, developed in a horizontal and participatory manner, will adapt to the characteristics and needs of the territory, it will be carried out in a consensual and participatory manner, and it will be implemented by those responsible and the main tourism stakeholders from the public and private sectors of the destination, for it to be monitored by the governance bodies.
-Such strategy will always include measurable, feasible and ambitious goals in terms of sustainability, and it will follow the scheme of global criteria and goals set in the new agenda on sustainable development of the United Nations, pursuing the fulfilment of its objectives, which are estimated to be reached by 2030.
+The sustainable strategy of the destination will be adapted to the territory's characteristics and needs, it will be carried out in a consensual and participatory manner, and it will be implemented by those responsible and the main tourism stakeholders from the public and private sectors of the destination, for it to be monitored by the governance bodies.
+Such strategy will always include measurable, feasible and ambitious goals in terms of sustainability, and it will follow the scheme of global criteria and goals set in the new agenda on sustainable development of the United Nations, pursuing the fulfilment of the objectives, which are estimated to be reached by 2030.